nikbearbrown/Zebonastic.ai-Vol1-No1-Winter-2025/Prompt_Templates_for_Midjourney/README.md

    - Build a prompt library
    - Learn from community examples

-# The /describe Command: Reverse-Engineering Image Prompts
+## The /describe Command: Reverse-Engineering Image Prompts
-*Zebonastic.ai Vol. 1 No. 1 - Winter 2025*

-## What is the /describe Command?

 The /describe command is a powerful learning tool that helps you understand how Midjourney "sees" images.
 By uploading an image and using this command, you'll receive potential prompts that could create similar images.